What are hyperlinks?

 As you can see in the three pillars, everything on the Web revolves around documents and how to access them.
 The Web's original purpose was to provide an easy way to reach, read, and navigate through text documents.
 Since then, the Web has evolved to provide access to images, videos, and binary data, but these improvements have hardly changed the three pillars.

 Before the Web, it was quite hard to access documents and move from one to another.
-Being human-readable, URLs already made things quite a bit easier, but it's hard to type a long URL whenever you want to access a document.
+Being human-readable, URLs already made things easier, but it's hard to type a long URL whenever you want to access a document.
 This is where hyperlinks revolutionized everything.
-Links can correlate any text string with a URL, such that the user can instantly reach the target document just by activating the link.
+Links can correlate any text string with a URL, such that the user can instantly reach the target document by activating the link.

 Links are the breakthrough that made the Web so useful and successful.
 In the rest of this article, we discuss the various types of links and their importance to modern Web design.